Are Indiana Vital Records Open to the Public?

 - Papers of guardianship, if relevant

-- Photocopy of a valid government-issued ID, clearly showing the signature
+- Photocopy of a valid government-issued ID clearly showing the signature

 - Proof of relationship

 Suppose the applicant needs to get a birth certificate replacement but is less than 18 years of age.
-In that case, they will require a parent’s or guardian’s written signature, phone number, a photocopy of their government-issued ID, clearly showing their signature.
+In that case, they will require a parent’s or guardian’s written signature, phone number, and a photocopy of their government-issued ID, clearly showing their signature.

 Interested parties can order birth certificates by visiting the county’s health department where the birth occurred.
 Records can also be obtained via mail by printing, completing, and submitting the application for search and certified copy of birth record along with the related fees and identification, payable by check or money order, to: